<aside> 🧭

 User Guides

-Connecting MCP Client to Cashmere MCP Server
+Connecting Cashmere MCP to ChatGPT

 How to access Wiley Content in Perplexity